 This statement is made in accordance with Section 54 of the Modern Slavery Act 2015 (“the Act”).
 It sets out the steps that the West Bromwich Building Society is undertaking to ensure there is no slavery or human trafficking in either its own business or the supply chains it uses.

 This statement covers the activities of the West Bromwich Building Society and its subsidiary companies.
-It relates to actions and activities during the financial year 1st April 2016 to 31st March 2017.
+It relates to actions and activities during the financial year 1st April 2020 to 31st March 2021.

 The West Bromwich Building Society is a mutual financial services organisation offering retail saving and residential mortgage products.
 Other financial products are offered via third parties.
 Additionally, the Society operates closed books of commercial and other loans.

-The Society employs circa 750 staff and operates out of a central office with a network of 37 branches.
+The Society employs circa 646 staff and operates out of a central office with a network of 36 branches.
 It is proud to be a Living Wage employer, paying its employees and all suppliers who work on site on a permanent basis the voluntary Living Wage.

 As a Financial Services firm the Society is not part of a supply chain, however in delivering its services the Society procures goods and services from suppliers who do operate supply chains, some of which are global.

-From 2016, all new Society-drafted contracts include a Modern Slavery Act clause.
+All new Society-drafted contracts include a Modern Slavery Act clause.

 In the coming year the Society also intends to make significant progress in the following areas:

 This statement has been approved by the Society's Board, which will review and update it annually.